microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 They then check if the required emulators are currently running.

-If they are not, then it attempts to start an Android emulator named ```emulator``` (or specify a name by adding ```--androidemu yourEmulatorNameHere``` as an argument to the gulp task) and/or the latest iOS iPhone simulator.
-If this fails, the task will exit and the tests will fail.
+If an Android emulator is not running, it attempts to boot an Android emulator named ```emulator```.
+You can specify an emulator by adding ```--androidemu yourEmulatorNameHere``` as a command line option to the gulp task.
+If an iOS simulator is not running, it attempts to boot the latest iOS iPhone simulator.
+You can specify a simulator by adding ```--iosemu yourSimulatorNameHere``` as a command line option to the gulp task.

+If all the required emulators are not running and the tests fail to boot them, the tests will fail.

 If you would like the tests to always restart the necessary emulators (killing them if they are currently running), add a ```--clean``` flag to the command.